lauriecai/Seedling/README.md

 # Seedling

 ## Summary
-Seedling is a journaling platform that enables users to capture significant moments of their gardening journey.
-Many gardening products revolve around the workflow aspects of gardening such as tracking specific plant needs with reminders to complete certain tasks.
-Seedling was created to capture the history of your garden in story form through a timeline of thoughts, photos, and events.
+Seedling is a simple journaling app that lets you capture your gardening journey in story form through a timeline of thoughts, photos, and milestones.

 ## About the developer
-Seedling was created by [Laurie Cai](https://www.linkedin.com/in/lauriecai), a product designer based in California transitioning into software engineering.
+Seedling was created by [Laurie Cai](https://www.linkedin.com/in/lauriecai), a product designer based in California.

 ## Technologies
 * SwiftUI